-In the editorials Subtle Style, Creating a Daily Uniform, and Casual Capsule Wardrobe I discuss the importance of understanding your aesthetic and having go-to brands that work well with your style.
-This is important as needy objects tend to be things that fall outside of your normal purchasing habits leading to a major blind spot.
+In the editorials Subtle Style, Daily Uniform, Capsule Wardrobe, and Back to Basics (see listed below to explore these series) I discuss the importance of understanding your aesthetic and having go-to brands that work well with your style.
+This is because needy objects tend to be items that fall outside of your normal purchasing habits leading to a major blind spot.

 Though I discuss needy objects mostly within the context of your wardrobe, it’s important to know that this situation can happen within other categories as well (such as home decor).
 The overall takeaway is to have a set of checks and balances in place that alleviate impulse purchases and the downward spiral of unnecessary add-ons (that are only supplementing an item you didn't really need in the first place).

 You probably waste hundreds (if not thousands) of dollars each season falling into the impulse buying and needy object death trap.
 I know because I fell victim to this trick way too many times to count.
 I'd go out shopping for one shirt and end up coming home with a bag full of clothes, feeling guilty, and wondering how I allowed myself to waste all that time and money.